jmschles/flaming-planet/README.md

 # FlamingPlanet

 In the wake of the United States' 2016 presidential election, many of us who are aware of human-induced climate change and its implications are worried.
-Climate issues received almost no attention during the campaign season, and we've elected a candidate whose indifference to the subject seems clear.
-If we can't count on our government to take the initiative, how can ordinary people hope to make a difference?
+Climate issues received almost no attention during the campaign season; how can ordinary people hope to make a difference?

 This project is an attempt to answer that question.
 By raising awareness and encouraging environmentally friendly habits, we hope to encourage individuals to take action, one manageable step at a time.